Antoinette J. Citizen

 Sims Needs Meter: Breadboard Prototype

-Posted in Arduino, Sims Needs Meter by antoinettejcitizen on 05/20/2011
+Posted in Arduino, experiments, Sims Needs Meter by antoinettejcitizen on 05/20/2011

 This is my current prototype for my electronic Sims Needs Meter.
 I will be using this to develop the programming, work out any problems, schematics and designing the PCB.
 Then I hope soon to learn how to etch a PCB for it and use SMDs so it is small enough to wear on my arm.
 I will let you know how i go.